Marine Mammal Commission

 Abundance and Trends

-Barataria Bay is a shallow estuary in southern Louisiana, approximately 110 km long and 50 km wide.
-The southern portion of the bay is connected to the Gulf of Mexico by channels, or ‘passes’.
-The Barataria Bay population (stock) of bottlenose dolphins is genetically distinct from other dolphin populations occurring in Gulf of Mexico coastal waters, including other bay, sound, and estuary (BSE) dolphin populations.
-Among the 31 BSE bottlenose dolphin populations in the northern Gulf of Mexico, the Barataria Bay population is one of the largest with around 2,000 dolphins.
+Barataria Bay is a shallow (mean depth = 2 m) estuarine system in southern Louisiana separated from the Gulf of America (formerly the Gulf of Mexico) by a chain of barrier islands.
+The Barataria Bay population (stock) of bottlenose dolphins is genetically distinct from other dolphin populations occurring in Gulf coastal waters, including other bay, sound, and estuary (BSE) dolphin populations.
+Among the 31 BSE bottlenose dolphin populations in the northern Gulf, the Barataria Bay population is one of the largest with around 2,000 dolphins.

 Oiled dolphin in Barataria Bay, Louisiana.
 Photo credit: Louisiana Department of Wildlife and Fisheries